 About the Test

-Cholesterol is a waxy substance that helps with normal cell function.
-Cholesterol is carried in the blood throughout the body by a combination of fat and protein called lipoproteins.
-Different kinds of lipoproteins carry cholesterol through the blood including high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).
+Cholesterol, a waxy substance that helps with normal cell function, is carried in the blood throughout the body by a combination of fat and protein called lipoproteins.
+Different kinds of lipoproteins carry cholesterol through the blood including high-density lipoproteins (HDL), low-density lipoproteins (LDL), and VLDL.
 This test estimates the level of VLDL in the blood.

-Some cholesterols, like LDL and VLDL, can lead to a buildup of fatty deposits, called plaques, in the arteries, leading to a clogging of the arteries and a condition known as atherosclerosis.
-This plaque build up can increase one’s risk of heart disease, stroke, and other conditions.
+Some cholesterols like LDL and VLDL can create a buildup of fatty deposits called plaques in the arteries, leading to atherosclerosis.
+This plaque can increase one’s risk of heart disease, stroke, and other conditions.

 Purpose of the test

 A VLDL cholesterol test helps assess the risk of heart disease, stroke, heart attack, and other cardiovascular conditions.
-Estimating VLDL cholesterol in blood as part of a triglyceride test or lipid panel can help doctors with screening, monitoring, and diagnosing heart and vascular health issues.
+Estimating VLDL cholesterol in the blood as part of a triglycerides test or lipid panel can help doctors with diagnosing, screening, and monitoring heart and vascular health issues.

 - Diagnosis: Diagnostic tests are a way for your doctor to determine what may be causing health changes and symptoms.
 Calculating your VLDL cholesterol can help your doctor understand if your health issue may be caused by a heart or vascular problem.
 Knowing your VLDL cholesterol levels can also help your doctor suggest appropriate lifestyle changes or treatment.

-- Monitoring: Monitoring involves follow-up tests to check to see how your condition changes over time or in response to treatment.
+- Monitoring: Monitoring involves follow-up tests to evaluate how your condition changes over time or in response to treatment.

 What does the test measure?

 A VLDL cholesterol test reports an estimate of the amount of VLDL cholesterol in your blood.
-VLDL cholesterol is not directly measured.
-Instead, it is calculated using a specific equation based on triglyceride levels.
-In other words, the VLDL cholesterol test actually measures triglycerides in order to estimate the level of VLDL cholesterol.
+While VLDL cholesterol is not directly measured, it is calculated using a specific equation based on triglycerides results.
+In other words, the VLDL cholesterol test actually measures triglycerides to estimate the level of VLDL cholesterol.

 The amount of VLDL cholesterol in the blood is usually measured in milligrams per deciliter (mg/dL).
 In many cases, the test will also provide the levels of other types of cholesterol in your blood.

-Recommendations for when to be tested for VLDL cholesterol depend on a number of factors including your age, any family history of high cholesterol (including high cholesterol leading to heart disease, stroke, or other health issues), and other risk factors.
+Recommendations for when to be tested for VLDL cholesterol depend on a number of factors including your age, any family history of high cholesterol (including when it has led to heart disease, stroke, or other health issues), and other risk factors.